why GLIAl cells?

 – Regulate CNS parenchyma entry at the meninges.

-Glia respond to CNS injury:
+Glia (ASTROCYTES) respond to CNS injury: